• Skip to main content

 8. Remove ham from oven and let rest 20 minutes before carving.

-With this ham roast recipe, I use a fully cooked ham so you are just heating the ham.
+With this honey glazed ham recipe, I use a fully cooked ham so you are just heating the ham.
 You'll want to cook the ham to an internal temperature of 115ºF to 120ºF on an instant read thermometer.

 Reheating a cooked ham will take about 1 to 1 ½ hours in a 325ºF oven.
 It will need less time if you bring it to room temperature before cooking.
 Otherwise give it the full 1 ½ hours.